HeatherRemacle/exchangelabops/plays/play4.md

 Adopt code frameworks and libraries that accelerate your development to create working Minimal Viable Product (MVP) solutions that adhere to security and privacy requirements.

 Define your architecturally significant requirements (ASR) based on product abilities.
-Implement architecture as late as possible so as to be able to pivot when required.
+Implement architecture as late as possible so you can pivot when required.

 ### Step 1: Develop a Release Plan
 -	Refine the (initial) backlog